geooff/pascals_gif/README.md

 https://upload.wikimedia.org/wikipedia/commons/6/66/Pascal%27s_Triangle_animated_binary_rows.gif

-The gif came with the following decription:
+The gif came with the following description:

 ```Each frame represents a row in Pascal's triangle.
 Each column of pixels is a number in binary with the least significant bit at the bottom.
 Light pixels represent ones and the dark pixels are zeroes.
 ```

-It took alot of exparamenting to get close to what the gif shows but the final product is close enough for me.
+It took A lot of experimenting to get close to what the gif shows but the final product is close enough for me.

 ## How to Run